oluwaSeun-2023/Apocolypse_Food_Prep_Analysis/README.md

 # Apocolypse_Food_Prep_Analysis
-This dashboard provides an interface that helps to monitor and analyze key sales metrics, as well as providing comprehensive insights to help stakeholders make informed decisions.
+This is an analysis of a wholesale company in the business of sales and purchasing household and daily needs.
+This visualization details an analysis of clients' customer and transaction data to help optimize its marketing strategy.